VeraE/image-source-method/README.md

 # Implementation of the image source method
-This repository contains the implementation of the image source method [AB79,BEW18] as used in the PhD thesis "Wave Field Synthesis in a listening room" by Vera Erbes.
+This repository contains the implementation of the image source method according to [AB79, BEW18, BM09] as used in the PhD thesis "Wave Field Synthesis in a listening room" by Vera Erbes.
 You can use the script ```Test_calculate_ISM.m``` to try it out.

 ## Software requirements
 * **Matlab**:\